-CHEM ENG 307-0 Kinetics and Reactor Engineering Chemical reaction kinetics with application to the design of chemical reactors.
+CHEM ENG 307-0 Kinetics and Reactor Engineering

+Chemical reaction kinetics with application to the design of chemical reactors.
 Prerequisites: 210, 211, 321, 322.

 CHEM ENG 312-0 Probability and Statistics for Chemical Engineering Introduction to probability theory and statistical methods necessary for analyzing the behavior of processes and experiments.
 Statistical tests for detecting significant changes in process parameters.
-Prerequisite: MATH 220, 224, 230, 234, or equivalent.
+Prerequisite: MATH 220, 224, 230, 234, or ES APPM 252-1,2.